What is the Webster PowerUp program?

 This is the default program offering.
-All National Grid Basic Service customers will be automatically enrolled in PowerUp Standard unless they opt out.
+All new electricity customers in Webster will be automatically enrolled in PowerUp Standard unless they opt out.
 Like National Grid’s Basic Service, Power Choice Standard meets minimum state requirements for renewable electricity.

 - PowerUp Green: 11.348 ¢/kWh

 This optional upgrade gives you 100% renewable energy, all from renewable energy projects in New England.
 You may choose this option by calling First Point Power at 1-888-875-1711 and requesting it.

 How much money will I save?
 Are savings guaranteed?

 While the program strives to provide savings, savings cannot be predicted or guaranteed.
 The program price is fixed until November 2020, while National Grid’s Basic Service prices change twice a year or more, depending on rate class.
 As a result, the program price may not always be below the National Grid’s Basic Service price.
 The program aims to deliver savings when compared with the average of the changing Basic Service prices.